-The Diocesan Pastoral Council has evolved from the first Diocesan Assembly held in 2013.
-Bishop Michael McKenna announced then, the establishment of a Diocesan Assembly Council.
-The Assembly Council was established to advise the Bishop on the evaluation and possible implementation of ideas that have emerged so far in the Assembly process.
+The Diocesan Pastoral Council evolved from the first Diocesan Assembly held in 2013, when Bishop McKenna announced the establishment of a Diocesan Assembly Council.
+The Assembly Council was to advise the Bishop on the evaluation and possible implementation of ideas that had emerged to date in the Assembly process.
 It had the responsibility of advising him on the next steps in this process: including when, where and in what form another gathering might be held in two to three years' time.

-Over the past five years, the Assembly Council held various events and meet regularly to further the objectives of the original Assembly.
-From this process, the Diocesan Pastoral Council was conceptualised and the 48 members of the Council were commissioned by Bishop McKenna at Mass at the Cathedral on Sunday 30 October 2017, as part of the closing celebrations of the Diocese's Sesquicentenary which included the 2016 Diocesan Assembly, which was held on Saturday 29 October.
-This saw the gathering of representatives from 16 of our 17 parishes, who will now form the new Diocesan Pastoral Council (DPC) - the first under the leadership of Bishop McKenna.
-They were joined by other appointed members including the Vicar General, priests, deacons, Religious and members of the Chancery/Centacare/CEO staff.
+Over the next few years, the Assembly Council held various events and met regularly to further the objectives of the original Assembly.
+From this process, the Diocesan Pastoral Council was conceptualised and the 48 member Council was commissioned by Bishop McKenna at Mass in the Cathedral on Sunday 30 October 2017, as part of the annual Assembly and closing celebrations of the Diocese's Sesquicentenary.
+The Assembly saw the gathering of representatives from 16 of our 17 parishes - now members of the newly formed Diocesan Pastoral Council (DPC) - the first under the leadership of Bishop McKenna.
+They were joined by other appointed members, including the Vicar General, priests, deacons, religious and members of the Chancery/Centacare/CEO staff.

-The Diocesan Pastoral Council will work together and advise Bishop McKenna on the matters to improve and ensure the sustainability of the Diocese's future.
-The six work groups established by the Bishop include: Hearing and Proclaiming the Word of God; Worshipping God in Prayer and Sacrament; Building a Community of Love and Service; Participation of Indigenous Catholics; Participation of Young Catholics; or The Domestic Church: Marriage and Families.
+The Diocesan Pastoral Council is an advisory body to Bishop McKenna on pastoral matters, aiming to improve and ensure the sustainability of the Diocese's future.
+Its six workgroups, established by the Bishop, include: Hearing and Proclaiming the Word of God; Worshipping God in Prayer and Sacrament; Building a Community of Love and Service; Participation of Indigenous Catholics; Participation of Young Catholics; or The Domestic Church: Marriage and Families.